 Instructions

-1. Cook the Rice: In a pot with a lid, add rice, coconut milk, water, curry powder, salt, and 1 teaspoon ginger.
-With the lid on, bring to a simmer.
-And cook for 20 minutes.
-Turn heat off and let sit with lid on until ready to serve.
+- Cook the Rice: In a medium saucepan with a lid, add rice, coconut milk, water, curry powder, salt, and ginger.
+Cover, bring to a boil, lower heat to med-low, simmer for 20 minutes.
+Turn the heat off and let it sit with the lid on until ready to serve.

-2. Make the Sauce: Whisk together sriracha, braggs or soy sauce, and coconut sugar.
+- Make the Sauce: In a small bowl, whisk together sriracha, soy sauce, and coconut sugar.

-3. Sear Tofu (or cook chicken, fish or shrimp if using): Pat tofu dry and cut into thick strips.
-Heat pan (we like cast iron) to med-high.
-Add 1 tablespoon coconut oil and a sprinkle of salt and pepper.
-Add tofu and sear for about 3 minutes without moving tofu around, flip over and sear for another 3 minutes.
+- Sear Tofu.
+Pat the tofu dry and cut into 1/2-inch-thick strips.
+Heat a large skillet over medium-high heat.
+Add 1 tablespoon of coconut oil and a sprinkle of salt and pepper.
+Add the tofu and sear for about 3 minutes without moving the tofu around, flip over, and sear for another 3 minutes.
 Set tofu aside.

-4. Sauté Veggies: In the same pan, add 1 tablespoon coconut oil sauté asparagus (or other vegetables) for about 1 minute.
-Add garlic, lemongrass, ginger and stir over medium heat for about 3-4 minutes, until asparagus is tender.
-Add green onions and 1 tablespoon of water scraping the pan to loosen all the stuck bits.
-Cook for another minute more.
+- Sauté Veggies: In the same pan, add 1 tablespoon coconut oil sauté asparagus (or other vegetables) for about 1 minute.
+Add garlic, lemongrass, and ginger and stir over medium heat for about 3-4 minutes, until asparagus is tender.
+Add green onions and 1 tablespoon of water, scraping the pan to loosen all the stuck bits.
+Add the peas, cook for another minute more.

-5. Combine: Add tofu, sauce, and peas, and lime juice stirring to combine.
+- Combine: Add tofu, sauce, and lime juice, stirring to combine.
 Remove from the heat.
-Taste for saltiness adding more braggs or soy sauce if needed.
+Taste for saltiness, adding more Bragg’s or soy sauce if needed.

 Notes